 NIJ is firmly committed to the competitive process in awarding grants.
-All proposals under this solicitation will be subjected to independent peer-review panel evaluations.
+All proposals are subjected to independent peer-review panel evaluations.
 External peer-review panelists consider both technical and programmatic merits.
 Panelists are selected based on their expertise in subject areas pertinent to the proposals.

 Peer-review panelists will evaluate proposals using the criteria listed above.
 NIJ staff then make recommendations to the NIJ Director.
-The Director makes award decisions.
+The Director makes final award decisions.